Central Bureau of Investigation Explained

 6. CBI may also take up a case at the State government’s request if the matter relates to public importance.

-Note: Same has happened in the case of Sushant Singh Rajput’s case.
+Note: The same has happened in the case of Sushant Singh Rajput’s case.
 The matter has been transferred to the CBI at the request of the Bihar government.
 And SC has further directed Mumbai police to give a status report of the case.

 7. It takes up cases on the direction of High Courts and Supreme Court as well.
 But in case of direction by the court, consent of the concerned state is not required.

-9. But before conducting any investigation or inquiry, the CBI is supposed to take prior permission of the Central government if the offence is committed by the joint secretary or any person of above rank.
+9. But before conducting any investigation or inquiry, the CBI is supposed to obtain prior permission from the Central government if the offence is committed by the joint secretary or any person of the above rank.

 10. It plays a role in protecting human rights, the environment and those criminals who are causing damage to the country.